3DCoded/Happy-Hare/Spoolman-Support.md

 ```

 ### Re-syncing with spoolman
 Happy hare will resync on its own as necessary, but you can force a re-sync of the local gate map and the remote gate map with this command.
 The synchronization will be in the direction of the `spoolman_support` setting.
 If 'push' the printer name, gate and optionally the location field will be updated to match local map.
 If 'pull' the local gate mapping will be synced based on the printer name, gate assignment stored in spoolman.
-Note that this does not rebuild the cache (see `REFRESH=1` later)
+If 'readonly' just the filament attributes will be refreshed from spoolman.
+Note that this does not rebuild the moonraker cache (see `REFRESH=1` later)

 > MMU_SPOOLMAN SYNC=1